vysker/vscode-php-formatter/README.md

 * `phpformatter.level`: Fixer level to use when fixing a file, e.g. psr0, psr1, psr2, symfony ([More info](https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage)).
 * `phpformatter.fixers`: Fixers to use when fixing a file, e.g. strict, short_array_syntax ([More info](https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage)).
 * `phpformatter.additionalExtensions`: Which additional file extensions, besides PHP, should be fixed as well.
 E.g. inc, without the leading dot.
 For this to work you'll also have to configure your VSCode files.associations settings ([More info](https://code.visualstudio.com/Docs/languages/overview#_common-questions)).
-* `phpformatter.enableFixerLogging`: **Deprecated** in favor of `phpformatter.logging`.
 * `phpformatter.logging`: If true, the extension will log all sorts of (debug) info to the console.
 Useful for troubleshooting.
 * `phpformatter.notifications`: If true, the extension will show notifications.
-* `phpformatter.useTempFiles`: If true, a temp file will be used for the formatter to fix.
-After formatting the temp file, the contents will be copied back to the original file.
-This circumvents a lot of issues the original way had.
-Therefore, this method will be used by default.

 ## <a name="commands"></a>Extension commands